Paid Personal Days

 Employers Provide Guidelines for Using Paid Personal Days

-Employers have guidelines about when employees may use paid personal days.
-These guidelines often entail a process for requesting paid personal time off that gives the organization as much advanced notice as possible, except in an emergency situation.
+Employers often have guidelines about when employees may use paid personal days.
+These guidelines will entail the process for requesting paid personal time off that gives the organization as much advanced notice as possible, except in an emergency situation.

 This limits the employer's exposure, especially in jobs that require an employee at every workstation, to unscheduled absences which can shut work down.